angular/angular/aio/content/guide/testing-components-scenarios.md

 ## Component with inputs and outputs

 A component with inputs and outputs typically appears inside the view template of a host component.
-The host uses a property binding to set the input property and an event binding tolisten to events raised by the output property.
+The host uses a property binding to set the input property and an event binding to listen to events raised by the output property.

 The testing goal is to verify that such bindings work as expected.
 The tests should set input values and listen for output events.